vantageoy/schemani/README.md

 ### Usage with `formini`

-For validating [formini](https://pub.dev/packages/formini) values using schemas use [formini-schemani](https://pub.dev/packages/formini-schemani) bridge package.
+Use [formini-schemani](https://pub.dev/packages/formini-schemani) package for validating [formini](https://pub.dev/packages/formini) values using schemas.
 Or just copy the one simple file to your project.

 ## API reference